Loripes95/website/content/post/getting-started/index.md

 #  - 教程

 ---
-I will be visiting the University of Lausanne from Nov 7 to Nov 12.
+I will be visiting the Department of Economics of the University of Lausanne from Nov 7 to Nov 12.
+On Nov 8 I will present my paper "Equilibrium Effects of the Minimum Wage: The Role of Firms' Market Power" in the PhD Macro Workshop.
 Please reach out if you are around!
 ---